eellak/gsoc2018-3gm/README.md

 The main goals for GSoC-2019 are populating the database with more types of amendments, widening the range of feature extraction and training a new Doc2Vec model and a new NER annotator specifically for our corpus.

 As part of the first week of GSoC-2019 a data mirgation project.
 In the scope of this project we had to mine the webite of the [Greek National Printing House](http://www.et.gr/idocs-nph/search/fekForm.html#results) and upload as many GGG issues to the respective [Internet Archive Collection](https://archive.org/details/greekgovernmentgazette).
-Until now, 66.000 files have been uploaded, in addition to the ~45.000 files that the collection contained initially.
+Until now, 78.900 files have been uploaded, in addition to the ~45.000 files that the collection contained initially.
 This number will continue to surge.

 We tried documenting our insights from this process.
 We would like to evolve this to an entry at the project wiki, titled [" A simple guide to mining the Greek Government Gazette"](https://docs.google.com/document/d/1pcCmRKKRClTmOD1HQav2GRlkM0mLZUgGmIv83HX4wv0/edit?usp=sharing).

+After uploading a major part of the Greek Government Gazette issues, including all primary type issues, it was time to start building a dataset to train a new NER tagger based on the [Greek spaCy model](https://spacy.io/models/el).
+To do that it is necessary to use an annotation tool.
+A tool that is fully compatible with spaCy is [prodigy](https://prodi.gy/).
+We contacted them and they provided a research licence for the duration of the project.

+To mine, prepare and annotate our data we followed this [workflow](https://docs.google.com/document/d/1ICkSLpc2IZEuISpb2VXWURZ4cyVXQ_Os4ynWwnmIJU8/edit?usp=sharing) and followed the guidlines for annotation described [here].

+At this point we have created a large data-set that needs to be annotated.
+All above documents will be incorporated on the project wiki shortely.

 ## Google Summer of Code 2018